apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Maintenance-Command.md

 ### SET STSTEM TO READONLY / WRITABLE

-Manually set IoTDB system to read-only or writable status.
+Manually set IoTDB system to read-only or writable mode.

 ```sql
 IoTDB> SET SYSTEM TO READONLY